 Remember that the Daily Scrum is not a Status Meeting.
 Developers shouldn’t wait in line to “report” progress to the Scrum Master, the Product Owner, or a stakeholder.
 They discuss progress toward a Sprint Goal together and collaborate to create a plan for the next 24 hours to get closer to the Sprint Goal.

-Tips to Run Daily Scrum Meeting Effectively
+Daily Scrum Meeting Tips

 It can be hard for new teams to decide on a Daily Scrum format, so here are some recommendations that work well at Exadel.
 How to run an effective scrum meeting?

 - Focus on the Sprint Goal.
-This is the most important thing that should drive you during the Daily Scrum.
+This is the most important thing that should drive you during the Daily Scrum Meeting.
 The main output from this event is a plan for the next 24 hours that will help achieve this goal.
 It’s a good practice for every Developer to explain what they did in the last 24 hours and what they will do in the next to get closer to the Sprint Goal.

 - Use a Scrum board with the “Walk the Board” approach.
 A Scrum board helps people concentrate on current tasks.
-We suggest using the “Walk the Board” approach, where the team walks through all the work items on the board from right to left.
+We suggest using the Scrum “Walk the Board” approach, where the team walks through all the work items on the board from right to left.
 The work items that are closest to “done” are discussed first.
 This helps identify impediments and keep everyone concentrated on completing tasks to move them to the Closed column.
 Try to avoid only using ticket numbers to refer to tasks; this makes your updates generic and provides less value to the rest of your team.

 - Do a brief review of past work.
 Developers run the application and inspect its state.
 Let every Developer describe their part of the work, discuss, and agree on next steps towards the Sprint Goal.